menno/cloudfront_asset_host/README.markdown

     # Extended configuration
     CloudfrontAssetHost.configure do |config|
       config.bucket       = "bucketname"        # required
-      config.cname      = "assets.domain.com" # if you have a cname configured for your distribution or bucket config.key_prefix = "app/"              # if you share the bucket and want to keep things separated config.s3_config  = "#{RAILS_ROOT}/config/s3.yml" # Alternative location of your s3-config file
+      config.cname        = "assets.domain.com" # if you have a cname configured for your distribution or bucket config.key_prefix   = "app/"              # if you share the bucket and want to keep things separated config.plain_prefix = ""                  # prefix for paths to uncompressed files config.s3_config    = "#{RAILS_ROOT}/config/s3.yml" # Alternative location of your s3-config file

       # gzip related configuration
       config.gzip = true                      # enable gzipped assets (defaults to true)